Steps and Resources

 After the Program, Submit a Director’s Report

 You must submit a director’s report within a month of your program’s end.
-Submit the report to us at the Study Abroad Office, and we’ll send it to OSAC.
+Reports must be submitted through the OSAC online submission link below:

 Also make sure to see the pages about emergency information and health insurance, the Prepare for Your Departure section.
 Additionally, get faculty and staff information from the IU Office of Overseas Study and learn about the Office of International Affairs’ curriculum development resources.